AlibabaCloudDocs/ess/intl.en-US/Instance Management/ECS instance/Put an ECS instance into the Stopped state.md

 -   The instance reclaim mode of the scaling group is set to Shutdown and Reclaim Mode.
 -   The ECS instance that you want to stop is automatically created.

-After an ECS instance in a scaling group is stopped, the instance stops providing services and some resources of the instance are not charged.
+After an ECS instance in a scaling group is stopped, the instance stops providing services, and some resources of the instance stop being charged.
 Therefore, you do not need to manually enable the No Fees for Stopped Instances \(VPC-Connected\) feature in the ECS console.
 After an ECS instance is put into the Stopped state, the vCPUs, memory, and public IP address of the instance are released and not charged.
 However, other resources such as cloud disks and elastic IP addresses \(EIPs\) are still charged.

 1. Log on to the [Auto Scaling console](https://essnew.console.aliyun.com/).